-Action Name: Stormwater Management Upgrades Lead Agency: Planning Board, Highway Department Supporting Agencies: NYS DEC Hazards of Concern: Flood, Severe Storm Description of the Problem: The Town experiences heavy precipitation from severe storms resulting in up to 6 inches of rain at a time on Sid White Road at Sugar Creek (i.e., "the Big Gulley").
+Action Name: Stormwater Management Upgrades Lead Agency: Planning Board, Highway Departmen t Supporting Agencies: NYS DEC Hazards of Concern: Flood, Severe Storm Description of the Problem: The Town experiences heavy precipitation from severe storms resulting in up to 6 inches of rain at a time on Sid White Road at Sugar Creek (i.e., "the Big Gulley").
 NYS DEC will not clean out the creek, which is causing erosion and flooding issues.
 Several residential homes are at risk to flooding due to severe precipitation and debris from upstream of the Big Gulley area.
 The Town has worked previously on upgrading stormwater pipes to larger pipes and culverts.
 Description of the Solution: The Town will work on exploring additional stormwater management upgrades and actions to limit flood impacts due to sever precipitation.
 The Town is working with NYS DEC to get a permit to line the Big Gulley area with trees and stumps to prevent flood waters from reaching residential homes.
 Estimated Cost: Staff time, Low Potential Funding Sources: Town Budget Implementation Timeline: 4 years Goals Met: 1, 3, 4 Benefits: Flood protection to residential homes and increased stormwater management.
 Impact on Socially Vulnerable Populations: Socially vulnerable populations, such as the elderly, will be protected from flood impacts to their homes.
-Impact on Future Development: This action will protect future development in the area from severe flood events following severe storms.
-Impact on Critical Facilities/Lifelines: Critical facilities and services in the area, such as roadways and utilities, will be protected and operational during hazard events.
-Impact on Capabilities: This action will enhance the stormwater management capabilities of the Town.
-Climate Change Considerations: This action takes into consideration climate change impacts on the frequency and severity of severe storm, floods, and other natural hazard events.
+Impact on Future Development: This action will protect future develor events following severe storms. pment in the area from severe flood Impact on Critical Facilities/Lifelines: Critical facilities and services in the ar be protected and operational during ea, such as roadways and utilities, will hazard events.
+Impact on Capabilities: This action will enhance the stormw Town. ater management capabilities of the Climate Change Considerations: This action takes into consideration climate change impacts on the frequency and severity of severe storm, floods, and other natural hazard events.
 Mitigation Category Structure and Infrastructure Project (SIP) CRS Category Property Protection (PP) Priority High Alternatives Action Evaluation No action Problem persists Remove residential homes Not an option, costly, displaced population Remove roadways Not an option, costly, loss of service